bugzmanov/nes_ebook/src/chapter_5.md

 The file contains 3-4 sections:
 * 16-byte header
-* optional 512 of so-called Trainer, a data created by Famicom copiers to keep own mapping.
-We can skip this section if it is being present.
+* optional 512 of so-called Trainer, a data created by Famicom copiers to keep their own mapping.
+We can skip this section if it is present.
 * Section containing PRG ROM code
 * Section containing CHR ROM data